Phonon thermal conductivity by non-local non-equilibrium molecular dynamics: Test on Lennard-Jones liquid

-As shown in Fig. 2 of ref. \onlinecite{FMP}, and confirmed by our calculation in Fig. \ref{fig:amplitude}, the temperature gradient is essentially constant all the way to, and including, the slabs $0$ and $N_S/2=10$.
+As shown in Fig. 2 of ref. \onlinecite{Muller1997}, and confirmed by our calculation in Fig. \ref{fig:amplitude}, the temperature gradient is essentially constant all the way to, and including, the slabs $0$ and $N_S/2=10$.
 This is because thermal conductivity in a liquid is very local.
-This can be contrasted with fig. 6 of ref. \onlinecite{Zhou} or fig. 4 of ref. \onlinecite{Allen}, for crystals with non-local $\kappa$.
+This can be contrasted with Fig. 2 of ref. \onlinecite{Zhou2009} or Fig. 4 of ref. \onlinecite{Allen2014}, for crystals with non-local $\kappa$.
 Gas theory is certainly not correct for a liquid; the concept of a mean-free path is not valid.
 However, we can get an idea of what happens by unlicensed use of the gas formula $\kappa = C{\bar v}\Lambda/3$.
-The measured thermal conductivity of liquid argon (0.132 W/mK at temperature near 100K and pressure near 1Mbar \cite{Younglove,argonk}) then corresponds to a mean free path $\Lambda \approx 0.14 \ \AA$, more than 30 times smaller than the slab separation $d=1.51\sigma$.
-In other words, the non-local conductivity $\kappa(z-z^\prime)$ decays to zero by the first neighbor slab, or $\kappa(q)$ is independent of $q$ out to values of $q$ larger than $q_{\rm max}=\pi/d$.
+The measured thermal conductivity of liquid argon (0.132 W/mK at temperature near 100K and pressure near 1Mbar \cite{Younglove1986, Cook1961, Hanley1974, Ziebland1958}) then corresponds to a mean free path $\Lambda \approx 0.14 \ \AA$, more than 30 times smaller than the slab separation $a=1.68\sigma$.
+In other words, the non-local conductivity $\kappa(z-z^\prime)$ decays to zero by the first neighbor slab, or $\tilde{\kappa}(q)$ is independent of $q$ out to values of $q$ larger than $q_{\rm max}=\pi/d$.

 Also shown in Fig. \ref{fig:amplitude} is the sinusoidal temperature profile gotten numerically from our sinusoidal heating.
 The computational system is unaltered.
 The 2592 atoms are in the same cell, divided into 20 slabs, at the same $T$.
-Sinusoidal heat $N_S \dot{e}$ between 1 and 5 $\epsilon/\Delta t$ is used.
-The interval between heat injections is $\Delta t= 60\delta t$, where the time step of the ``velocity Verlet'' Newton's-law integration algorithm \cite{Hansen,Verlet} is $\delta t = 0.007 t_{LJ}$.
+Heat $H(\ell)=H \cos(2\pi\ell/N_S)$ was inserted, with $H$ between 1 and 5 $\epsilon/(\Delta t\cdot {\rm slab})$.
+Slabs were heated by choosing ``adjoint" slabs ($\ell$ and $\ell+N_S/2$), finding coolest and hottest atoms, and altering the kinetic energies sinusoidally by use of the FAT algorithm.
+This was done for all slabs simultaneously, at a fixed time step ($\Delta t=15\delta t$ for short samples and $60\delta t$ for long samples).
+The time step $\delta t$ used for the ``velocity Verlet" Newton's-law integration algorithm \cite{Hansen1969, Tuckerman1991} is $\delta t = 0.007 t_{LJ}$.
 The LJ unit of time for argon is $t_{LJ}=\sigma\sqrt(m/\epsilon)=2.16$ ps.
 Equilibration required $10^4 \ \delta t$ of constant $T$ simulation, and $T(\ell)$ averaging was done for $2\times10^5 \delta t$; good convergence was found in $5\times10^4 \delta t$ as shown in Fig. \ref{fig:error}.

 To estimate errors, consider that there are 130 atoms per slab, each with mean energy $k_B T$ and rms deviation of $k_B T$ from the mean, according to Maxwell-Boltzmann statistics.
 Thus the mean slab energy per atom, at any particular moment, should be about $k_B T \pm k_B T/\sqrt 130$ Therefore, if averaged over 100 random and independent thermalized configurations, the temperature error in a slab will be less than 1\%.
 A run of $5\times10^4 \delta t$ should be more than sufficient for this purpose.
 Fig. \ref{fig:amplitude} suggests errors of order 0.001$k_B T$ in the slab temperatures.